Sanyi0001/security/README.md

                 ->Email : admin@admin.com

-                ->Password : admin (It is strongly recommended to modify this password in Production when the admin's email is replaced with a valid email address.
+                ->Password : jpTRvS-&#q6q7G2W (It is strongly recommended to modify this password in Production when the admin's email is replaced with a valid email address.
 When entering the new password the 'strong password policy' is enforced of course.)